-This course will provide a combination of theory and practical experience in the area of forensic psychological assessment, covering the major theories of criminal behaviour and practical experience in administering, scoring, interpreting, and report writing.
+This course will provide advanced theoretical knowledge in the area of forensic psychological assessment, covering the major theories of criminal behavior including administering, scoring, interpreting, and report writing.
 Students will learn about specialized risk assessment instruments and how assessment results can inform and direct intervention.
-Both semester classes will include class lectures, demonstrations of testing and scoring procedures of various risk assessment instruments, and interpretation and report writing discussions and exercises.
-Prerequisites: Master's in Psychology, Educational Psychology or equivalent as assessed by the instructor and an undergraduate course on Psychometrics or consent of the Department.
+The course will be a combination of class lectures, demonstrations of testing and scoring procedures of various risk assessment instruments, and interpretation and report writing discussions and exercises.
+This course will provide foundational knowledge for the subsequent practicum placement in forensic psychological assessment (PSY 653).
+Note: Credit may be obtained for only one of PSY 452 or 652.
+Prerequisites: Bachelor degree in Psychology or related discipline as assessed by Department and PSY 431 or 631 or consent of the Department.